matwerber1/aws-alexa-smart-home-demo/README.md

 1. AWS Account with administrative access
 2. A pre-existing Amazon S3 Bucket to store CloudFormation templates (or, you can create one as you go)
 3. [Node10.x](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) (to install Lambda dependencies before uploading to AWS)
-4. Optional - an ESP32 and related components, if you want to build the physical "thermostat" - [ESP32 Bill of Materials / Parts List](docs/esp32-parts-list.md)
+4. Optional - an ESP32 and related components, if you want to build the physical "thermostat" - [ESP32 Bill of Materials](./docs/05a-esp32-parts-list.md)

 ## Deployment